“Proposta de Proteção de Denunciantes”: New Portuguese Whistleblowing Law

 Portugal leads the way

-In recent years, critics have commented on the country’s lack of whistleblower protection legislation and the late November vote represents huge progress for Portuguese business
+In recent years, critics have commented on the country’s lack of whistleblower protection legislation and the late November 2022 vote represented huge progress for Portuguese businessThe transposition saw Portugal outpace most other EU member states in establishing a new whistleblowing law with Denmark and Sweden the only other countries to do so at such an early stage.

-The transposition sees Portugal join Denmark and Sweden as the only countries that have transposed the EU Whistleblowing Directive to dateWhat was particularly surprising about Portugal’s transposition process was its speed and lack of publicity.
-A recent Transparency International report looking at the adoption of the EU Whistleblowing Directive across Europe stated that “there is limited information regarding the transposition process”, in Lisbon.
-Despite the lack of publicly available information, it seems the Portuguese government took the transposition process extremely seriously behind the scenes and Portugal can now proudly count itself among the first countries to have managed to implement the legislation into national law ahead of the 17th December 2021 deadline.
+What was particularly surprising about Portugal’s transposition process was its speed and lack of publicity.
+A Transparency International report looking at the early adoption of the EU Whistleblowing Directive across Europe stated that “there was limited information regarding the transposition process”, in Lisbon.
+Despite the lack of publicly available information, the Portuguese government took the transposition process extremely seriously behind the scenes and Portugal can proudly count itself among the first countries to have managed to implement the legislation into national law.

 You can view the final version of the Portuguese law here (in Portuguese).